-Our Procurement Strategic Objectives are set out below and form the core of our Procurement Strategy.
+Our Procurement Strategic Objectives are set out in the following pages and form the core of our Procurement Strategy.
 Each objective is mapped to the College 4 Strategic Objectives and the objectives of the Public Procurement Strategy for Scotland 2023 to 2028.